coreym7/attendance-intelligence-system/README.md

 ## 📌 Status and Future Direction

 This system is in full production use internally.
-Scripts are generalized, but code is not published due to dependency on internal file structure, SharePoint routing, and student-level data.
-Logic is preserved here for architecture reference and hiring review.
+The logic has been generalized and published for architecture reference, systems hiring review, and demonstration of applied data engineering in K–12 environments.